EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the actual transpiration as the minimum of the supply &amp; demand
+Transpiration as the minimum of supply and demand.

 **Parameters**
 - None